Seek Justice for All Individuals

 This course introduces students to the many types of risks all businesses and organizations face.
 It reviews various categories of risk, including financial, cyber, health, safety and environmental, brand, supply chain, political, strategic risks and many others.
 It provides a common framework and terminology for managing these risks to build an effective enterprise risk management system with a focus on risk mitigation and prevention.

 This course will introduce students to applied research techniques relevant to the empirical study of crime and organizational decision making.
 Students will apply the scientific method to collect data and analyze relevant practical or theoretical questions.
 Basic applied quantitative modeling skills will be applied to public policy questions.

-PSY 311 Writing and Critical Thinking in Social Science (5)
+Critical Thinking and Writing Skills in Social Sciences (5)

-The critical thinking process is used to analyze social issues and aid the student in identifying rational solutions.
+This course develops students' writing skills.
+It introduces students to various forms of scholarly writing and focuses on topics such as style and mechanics, APA format, etc. In this course students will also learn about critical thinking process used to analyze social issues and identify rational solutions.
 Topics examined include: argument analyzing and building; forms and standards of critical thinking; and evaluating sources of information.
-This course also develops students skills in writing.
+Prerequisite: ENG 102 or Equivalent

 This course shows relationships between the structures/processes of organizations and the "pathologies" to which organizations are prone.
 Students learn to apply and sharpen their understanding of the nature and causes of organizational pathology by closely examining case studies on failure to apply those lessons.
 Students also gain a deeper understanding of how management policy and employee behavior can undermine the efficient, effective, and lawful delivery of goods and services by public and private sector organizations.